6 The bridge

 If you build a guitar with an arched top the bridge has also a function in retaining the desired arch.
 This can only be achieved when the stiffness of the bridge is clearly larger than the stiffness of the top (perpendicular to the longitudinal axis), which in itself is in contradiction to the desired homogeneous flexibility of the top.
 Therefore the mass added by the bridge has to be compensated by thinning locally the thickness of the top.

 An important starting point in designing a bridge has to do with acoustics.
 The main function of the bridge is to trig the vibration of the top.
-Now looking at the main wood resonances (1.0) and (2.0) (see figure 2) it is obvious that a bridge with long wings will hamper these resonances.
-Applying the 1/4 principle (see the chapter on the soundboard) on the tripole (2.0) we would end up with a total length of the bridge of ~18 cm.
+Now looking at the main wood resonances (1.0) and (2.0) (see Primary modes of the guitar top) it is obvious that a bridge with long wings will hamper these resonances.
+Applying the 1/4 principle (see chapter The soundboard) on the tripole (2.0) we would end up with a total length of the bridge of ~18 cm.
 This looks a little bit short compared to the "usual" 19 cm but it is better from an acoustical point of view and allowable as long as we make sure that gluing the bridge on the top is executed professionally.

 Finally some words about the form of the wings.
 Almost all designs, ancient as well as modern, show symmetric wings, in most cases thin, with a cross-section of 30 x 3 mm and more or less rounded at the top and at both ends.
 One clear exception is the so-called Kasha-bridge (see ref.
 8 and 9) that has a much broader wing at the bass side.
 The reasoning behind this is that the bass strings introduce the lower frequencies, so the longer waves in the soundboard.
 An argument to the contrary is that measurements shows up to ~500 Hz perfect symmetry of the Chladni patterns (see ref.
 5 and 9) and moreover that the bridge is stiff enough to transport all low frequency waves practical without loss to the treble side of the top.
 Experience falls too short to decide upon, but in my view the argument of the Chladni patterns does not hold.
 It is the symmetry of the soundboard itself that leads to these symmetrical patterns.
 Also the argument of the stiffness of the bridge is questionable.
 If the bridge would be 100% stiff and the soundboard almost symmetrical, the broader part of the bridge could be placed on the treble side as well.